-A Study Permit is the document attached to your passport that allows you to study in Canada, your Entry Visa is a sticker in your passport and it is this that allows you to enter Canada.
-(Your Study Permit must be valid for you to study at the University of Windsor).
+A Study Permit is the paper document given to you at the airport that allows you to study in Canada, your Entry Visa is a sticker in your passport that allows you to enter Canada.
+Your Study Permit must be valid in order for you to study at the University of Windsor.

 Once you have received the new Study Permit, you must bring it to the ISC to update your files.
-Failure to comply will affect your chances to register for the next semester
+Failure to comply will affect your ability to register for the next semester

-Please follow the link below to submit your application electronically:
+Please follow the link below to apply for the Study Permit electronically:

 You must scan the following documents to complete your application:

 Note: The first enrolment letter is provided by the Registrar's Office free of charge.
 Any additional letters will be subject to a $10 charge.
-Transcipts can be printed for a fee of $12.
+Transcipts are printed for a fee of $12.

 You must prove you have enough money (in Canadian funds) to support yourself while you study in Canada.
 This can include: